 An important contribution of this study is the linking of Unemployment Insurance (UI) records from the state workforce development agency on student employment and earnings both during high school and following their exit from high school (to the other linked data described above).
 Matches between the student records and UI data were identified for 98.8 percent of all high school students in this study.
 For each student, there are as many as four years of earnings records before high school exit, with a small number of students (less than 0.5%) having more than four years of in-school earnings records if they attended more than four years of high school.
-In addition, up to six years of post-high school earnings data are available for each student, which varies according to the years in which the students entered and completed school.
+In addition, up to seven years of post-high school earnings data are available for each student, which varies according to the years in which the students entered and exited school.
 The UI records include total earnings per quarter, employment by quarter, and the number of employers the student worked for in a given quarter.
 These data were used to generate annual and quarterly measures of student earnings, the number of quarters worked in a year, and the number of employers students worked for using the quarter and year of a student's exit/graduation from high school as "time zero."
 For example, for a student graduating from high school in June 2014, the first year of post-high school earnings would start in July 2014, and the year beginning July 2013 and going through June 2014 would be the most recent year of in-school earnings.
 Thus, for this student, measures could be constructed for up to four years of in-school earnings and up to four years of post-high years of earnings with the currently available UI data.

-Study samples
+B. Study samples

 The study sample frame begins with all high school students in the study district who were enrolled sometime in the 2010-11 through 2017-18 school years.
-For the analysis of primary interest in this research-examining the labor market outcomes of students who participated in online course-taking for credit recovery-we focus on the subsample of students for whom it is possible to verify that they have completed high school.
-Among this subsample of high school graduates (and in the broader sample frame), approximately 37 and 39 percent of students (respectively) took a course online sometime during the years they were enrolled in high school.
-A subsample of high school graduates that was restricted to students who had failed at least one course during high school (about half of the high school graduates, or 49%)-of which 56 percent participated in online course-taking-was also defined in order to create a more similar comparison group and reduce the threat of omitted variable bias in the analyses.
-Table 1 presents basic descriptive measures of the characteristics of our sample frame and subsamples used in the earnings analysis.
+For the analysis of primary interest in this research-examining the labor market outcomes of students who participated in online course-taking for credit recovery-we focus first on the subsample of high school graduates (i.e., students for whom we were able to verify that they completed high school).
+Among the high school graduates, approximately 41 percent took a course online sometime during the years they were enrolled in high school (compared to 42% in the broader sample frame).
+Second, we further restricted the subsample of high school graduates to students who had failed at least one course during high school-about half of the high school graduates-in order to create a more similar comparison group for the credit recovery participants and reduce the threat of omitted variable bias in the analyses.
+Lastly, we created a third subsample limited to high school dropouts, of whom about 47 percent took online courses in high school.
+Most of the dropouts (86%) failed a course during high school, and among those, 56 percent took at least one course online.
+Table 1 presents basic descriptive information on student characteristics for the full sample and the three subsamples used in the earnings analyses.